tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     Twenty feet above his head, the roof is supported by a sturdy iron frame, from which a chain hoist dangles.
-    From the dark corners of the eves, Jack can hear rustling and squeaking.
+    From the dark corners of the eaves, Jack can hear rustling and squeaking.

-    In the middle of the workshop is the bottom half of a great casting mold.
+    In the middle of the workshop is the bottom half of a great casting mould.
     And there’s all sorts of clutter piled up waiting for the next smelting; bags of bent and flaking nails, broken hasps and gears and levers.
 All damp and coated in bat droppings and bloom.